vishumanvi/cmpe202/lab4/Readme.md

 5. Waiter.jpg - This class is an observer of table who get next customer to the table and services them
 6. Messenger.jpg - This class is responsible for all customer notifications
 7. Customer.jpg - This class represents customer of the restaurant
+8. Collaboration Diagram.jpg - This is the collaboration diagram

 Design patterns used: